tasks/docs/docs/sync_microsoft.md

 title: Microsoft To Do
 ---

-⚠️ Microsoft To Do support is in early access.
-This feature must be enabled by toggling on `Settings > Advanced > Microsoft To Do sync` in Tasks v14.4+

-Micorsoft To Do is a popular task service offered by Microsoft.
+Microsoft To Do is a popular task service offered by Microsoft.
 To Do can be accessed from a variety of first-party apps.

-Microsoft To Do support is available without a subscription.
-To get started tap on `☰ > ⚙ > Not signed in > Microsoft To Do`

 Microsoft To Do does not support all of Tasks.org's features so it important to understand the limitations.